Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Renormalization and effective action for gravity

-where ${ \Lambda }_{ \rm UV }$ is the cut-off scale.
+where ${ \Lambda }_{ \rm UV }$ is the cut-off scale and a large number of particle species $\mathcal{N}$ brings fine-tuning problems to the gravitational couplings.
 Clearly, the cosmological constant ${ \Lambda }$ and the Newton's constant ${ G }_{ N }$ must permit a hard fine-tuning against the quantum corrections.

-On the other hand, these higher-gravitational terms are interpreted as the gravitational vacuum polarization or the quantum particle production from the gravity.
-Indeed, the particle creation ratio $p_{\, \rm creation}$ for the scalar field in the FLRW spacetime can be expressed by these higher-derivative terms~\cite{Dobado:1998mr},
+On the other hand, these higher-gravitational terms are interpreted as gravitational vacuum polarization or quantum particle production from gravity.
+Indeed, the particle creation ratio $p_{\, \rm creation}$ for the scalar field in the FLRW spacetime can be expressed by the higher-derivative terms~\cite{Dobado:1998mr},

 which is also consistent with the mode-mixing Bogolyubov technique.
-Clearly, these terms can not be regarded as the low-energy decoupling effects of the cosmological constant $\Lambda$ and the Newton's constant ${ G }_{ N }$ unlike the QED case (see e.g. the detailed discussion in~\cite{Gorbar:2002pw}).
-The higher-derivative curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$ or couplings are indispensable for the gravitational effective action and usually appears for semiclassical, quantum gravity and string theories.
+Clearly, these terms can not be regarded as low-energy decoupling effects of the cosmological constant $\Lambda$ and the Newton's constant ${ G }_{ N }$ unlike the QED case (see e.g. the detailed discussion in~\cite{Gorbar:2002pw}).
+We emphasize that these higher curvature terms are indispensable for the effective field theory of quantum gravity.